 Is it ok to feed your dog table scraps?
 Generally, no!

 First, you want to teach your Cavalier NOT to beg.
 It may seem cute to have your pup beg for a treat on occasion, but it’s a bad habit.

 Secondly, ‘human food’ is sometimes an unhealthy choice for a dog.
-Our food is frequently too high in calories and fats, and may not be easily digestible to your dog.
-In fact, table scraps could even be harmful (e.g. chocolate, grapes, and raisins are toxic to dogs).
+Our food is frequently too high in calories and fats and may not be easily digestible to your dog.
+In fact, table scraps could even be harmful (e.g., chocolate, grapes, and raisins are toxic to dogs).

 Even if you wish to give your dog a snack while you’re at the dinner table (which we don’t recommend), choose a healthy dog biscuit designed to meet a dog’s nutritional needs or a small piece of fresh fruit or vegetable.
-Try green beans, bell peppers, carrots and even cantalope!
+Try green beans, bell peppers, carrots, and even cantalope!

-If you’re confident the food will be safe for him, the next time you are tempted to feed your dog table scraps, take a few small pieces and put it in his regular dinner bowl, rather than feeding him by hand beneath the dinner table.
+If you’re confident, the food will be safe for him, the next time you are tempted to feed your dog table scraps, take a few small pieces and put it in his regular dinner bowl, rather than feeding him by hand beneath the dinner table.